 Philosophy Coaching Courses - The coaching courses may now be taken as graduate courses by employed public schools teachers as a professional development option.
 Please note that these graduate courses cover the NYSED coaching requirement for non PE teachers wishing to coach, but are NOT affiliated with a Manhattan College degree program.
 Online Courses Online courses are 3 credit/45 hours and will be conducted via the LILIE website at www.lilieonline.com.
 Courses will run for one month, and teachers will be required to log into their class throughout each week.
 Questions or comments should be e-mailed to questions@lilieonline.com.
 After registering/enrolling online, participants will receive an automatic reply from LILIE confirming registration, providing directions for accessing course(s) and alike.
-21st Century Classroom Technologies Course #: EDPD 634 Instructor: Liz Scott-Pothier GRAD THROUGH MANHATTAN COLLEGE OR IN-SERVICE Objective: Technology is not only the machine itself but is the whole set of relationships between human beings, utensils and fields of knowledge.
+21st Century Classroom Technologies Course #: EDPD 634 Instructor: Liz Scott-Pothier GRAD THROUGH MANHATTAN COLLEGE OR IN-SERVICE Technology is not only the machine itself but is the whole set of relationships between human beings, utensils and fields of knowledge.
 "Too many view technology as a silver bullet to the challenges they face.
 It's sometimes assumed, consciously or not, that the mere presence of digital tools will improve education.
 There's a relationship between technology, content, and pedagogy, and the purposeful blending of them is key."
 (Schoology Exchange) 21st Century Technology Instruction will explore the changing dynamics of new technologies and next generation education (Learning 2.0, 3.0 and 4.0).
 The Next Generation Learning Standards and the increase of "user generated content" require students to hone their critical thinking skills of collaboration, creativity, research and technological skills as well as embrace their role of potential (global) change agents.
-Instructional strategies will include (but are not limited to) topics such as: teched equity, student voice, the impact and use of social media, podcasts, blogging, electronic white boards, productivity applications, video-on-demand, internet use and websites as well as other aspects of the digital media that can be used to level the playing field and foster growth of all students with a focus on underrepresented and marginalized student populations in school-based, virtual or hybrid learning environments.
-May 1st - 26th, 2023 Academic Vocabulary Infusion Course #: EDPD 618 Instructor: Jennifer DeCollibus GRAD THROUGH MANHATTAN COLLEGE OR IN-SERVICE Objective: Standards four, five, and six in Vocabulary Acquisition and Use in the Next Generation Learning Standards focus on academic vocabulary and the needs for students to consistently build upon their vocabulary to access the complex texts that they will be charged with mastering in their various courses.
-This course will explore information on language acquisition and how it can help educators design more effective vocabulary instruction, the importance of academic vocabulary and its role in all content area classrooms, the development of numerous vocabulary activities that will be designed to support students as they acquire and use both general and content specific language, and the opportunity to develop vocabulary instruction that can be implemented and evaluated during our course or for use in the future.
-Research shows that marginally underserved populations of students, particularly students of color, multilingual students, and students with disabilities, often have gaps in their personal vocabularies compared to those of their peers.
-This course provides support so that educators can appropriately design and implement vocabulary instruction that will result in an instructional approach that embraces the diversity present among students themselves while still adhering to NYS Standards and curriculum.
-An understanding of personal biases will enable educators to identify ways that they can modify their current practices to include terms that represent students' race, cultural, religion, political and social views, and abilities.
-Through this process, educators will be equally prepared to encourage their own students to participate as members of a brave learning environment where proper use of terminology, acknowledgement of diverse words, and teacher modeling that exemplifies vocabulary knowledge, use, and awareness will result in greater equity in their learning experiences.
-March 1st - 28th, 2023 Adolescent Engagement in Risky Behavior Course #: EDUU 9065 Instructor: Allison Jahn GRAD THROUGH UMASS GLOBAL OR IN-SERVICE Objective: This course will study the current dangerous and risky behaviors that impact our students.
-We will identify how to help students meet with success within the classroom setting despite the struggles they face.
-Teachers will investigate ways to get children the help they need to overcome the obstacles that they face.
-Course participants will discuss and research the cultural and environmental influences that lead some to dangerous choices in life.
-Strategies will be provided to aid the teacher and the student to work together to understand these selfdestructive behaviors.
-Teachers' knowledge of these trends can help to modify instructional strategies to help with these issues.
-The teachers' knowledge may have an impact on student achievement helping them to choose wiser actions while succeeding academically.
-Information will also be given to help the friend who approaches their teachers looking to help and support their peers who are struggling with emotional needs.
-We will also study these behaviors within the various cultures represented in our classrooms and discuss why some groups may engage in different risks.
-This course will share the risky behaviors and be versed in identifying warning signs and strategies that can be used to help the children when they seek help.
-In understanding our students, we will able to aid them in finding support and help them realize their full potential.
-February 6th - March 5th, 2023 Amplifying Cultural Competency & Student Voice Course #: EDPD 669 Instructor: Catherine Carella-Dean GRAD THROUGH MANHATTAN COLLEGE OR IN-SERVICE Objective: Student voice refers to the expression of ideas, perspectives, values, and beliefs of our learners.
-In this course, educators will learn how to engage their students in self-expression and how to amplify their students' voices.
-Participants will define and analyze the many facets of student voice and they will learn how to create a variety of opportunities for their students to be heard.
-Throughout the course, culturally responsive teaching will be discussed as it pertains to helping students develop and promote their own unique voice.
-Participants will create and share lesson plans that are realistic and practical for immediate use.
-December 1st - 28th, 2022 Anxiety Disorders & Students Today: What Teachers Can Do Course #: EDNU 9654 Instructor: Allison Jahn GRAD THROUGH UMASS GLOBAL OR IN-SERVICE Objective: Anxiety Disorders & Students Today will focus on the biology of the brain and anxiety disorders.
-It will educate teachers and staff on the how anxiety disorders form, display themselves and work in the brain.
-Studies will be researched demonstrating how the physical body is impacted and affected from an anxiety disorder while examining.
-Through the lens of culturally responsive practices and growing our own critical consciousness, participants will learn about anxiety disorders, how to best support our students and the strategies and lessons to strengthen the success of all students.
-The course will study 12 different anxiety disorders and aspects surrounding each.
-Further, the course will review several case studies.
-Case studies will explore all circumstances and situations of a student with an anxiety disorder.
-Current treatments, therapies and medications will be researched and discussed as well as doctor recommendations for kids seeking 'alternative approaches.
-The role of the school will also be discussed; 504 plans, accommodations, etc. so teachers may gain insight on the various, school-approved/legal avenues used to assist students classified.
-Finally, we will look at managing anxiety disorders in the classroom.
-Topics such as 'immediate care' for students 'in the moment', preventative measures, how to modify curriculum in order to suit the needs of the students in the classroom.
-We will also study lessons and talking points to educate all students in our classrooms about anxiety.
-Participants will be able to discuss and teach lessons about test anxiety, anxiety disorders and techniques to calm nervousness & anxiety in the classroom.
-October 1st-28th, 2022 February 6th - March 5th, 2023 August 1st - 28th, 2023 A Restorative Approach and Practices Course #: EDUU 9063 Instructors: Kerri Coudrey/Tom Fabian GRAD THROUGH UMASS GLOBAL OR IN-SERVICE
+Instructional strategies will include (but are not limited to) topics such as: teched equity, student voice, the impact and use of social media. podcasts, blogging, electronic white boards, productivity applications, video-on-demand, internet use and websites as well as other aspects of the digital media that can be used to level the playing field and foster growth of all students with a focus on underrepresented and marginalized student populations in school-based, virtual or hybrid learning environments.
+June 1st - 28th, 2024 June 17th - July 15th, 2024 - No Graduate Academic Vocabulary Infusion Course #: EDPD 618 Instructor: Jennifer DeCollibus GRAD THROUGH MANHATTAN COLLEGE OR IN-SERVICE Standards four, five, and six in Vocabulary Acquisition and Use in the Next Generation Learning Standards focus on academic vocabulary and the needs for students to consistently build upon their vocabulary to access complex texts.
+This course will explore information on language acquisition and the importance of academic vocabulary in all content area classrooms.
+It will also provide numerous vocabulary activities and opportunities to develop vocabulary instruction that can be implemented and evaluated.
+Research shows that students of color, multilingual students, and students with disabilities often have gaps in their personal vocabularies.
+This course provides support for educators to design and implement vocabulary instruction that embraces diversity while adhering to NYS Standards and curriculum.
+Educators will be prepared to encourage their students to participate in a brave learning environment where proper use of terminology, acknowledgement of diverse words, and teacher modeling will result in greater equity in their learning experiences.
+November 1st - 28th, 2023 Affirming Student Identity:

+Curators of Content Course #: TBA Instructor: Valerie Fiano GRAD THROUGH UMASS GLOBAL OR IN-SERVICE